 Using certain oils with anti-inflammatory properties like coconut oil may also aid by reducing the inflammation associated with gum disease (

-Another study in 20 boys with gingivitis compared the effectiveness of oil pulling with sesame oil and a standard mouthwash.
+Another older study in 20 boys with gingivitis compared the effectiveness of oil pulling with sesame oil and a standard mouthwash.

 While more evidence is needed, these findings suggest that oil pulling may be an effective supplementary treatment to prevent plaque formation and promote healthy gums.